elphinkuo/fast_matrix_multiplication/README.md

 * Python 3.9

-  code in /dot_product/python, picked from https://youtu.be/-3Kf2ZZU-dg as benchmark base
+  code in /dot_product/python_matmul, the first method is picked from and same as Modular AI product release keynote https://youtu.be/-3Kf2ZZU-dg, as benchmark base.

 * C++11 standard